MySQL Index: Usage, Management & Troubleshooting

 Introduction

-MySQL is a database application that organizes data in tables, which in turn have values organized in rows and columns.
-In MySQL, an index is a data structure that makes the information more searchable.
+MySQL is a relational database management system that organizes data in tables and stores values in rows and columns.
+An index is a data structure that makes the information more searchable.
+Without an index, MySQL reads through the entire table to find the required row, which significantly impacts efficiency.

 Prerequisites